 Call us today or find an EyeCare Associates location near you and schedule your appointment.

 At this point, all that you really know about RGP contact lenses is that they are different from soft contact lenses.
 It’s important to know what these contact lenses actually are.
 RGP contact lenses are made of a special, hard plastic that permits oxygen to pass through the lens material into the eye.
 This helps the cornea, the dome-shaped part in the front of the eye, breathe better.

 While soft contacts completely cover the cornea and even some of the sclera, the outer white part of the eye, RGP lenses only cover most of the cornea.
 Today's RGP lenses have certain advantages when you compare them to soft contact lenses.
 RGP contacts might be more comfortable and make your vision sharper.

 Depending on your individual needs, your Alabama eye doctor can help you decide which type of contact lens works best for you.
-If you are interested in finding out if RGP contact lenses are right for you, make an appointment with us for more information.
+If you are interested in finding out if RGP contact lenses are right for you, or want to understand your contact lenses prescription, make an appointment with us for more information.
 Find a location near you to begin scheduling your appointment.